Download the 2014 Official Laguna Beach Visitors Guide!

 28. Sculpture Garden - Visit the stunning outdoor sculpture garden at Dawson Cole Fine Art.
 View 21st century figurative sculptures by Richard MacDonald, as well as other works inside their gallery by artists such as Matisse, Chuck Close and Picasso.
 326 Glenneyre St, (949) 497-4988.

 29. Need Visitor Information? - The Official Visitors Center offers complimentary collateral on the Laguna Beach area, as well as surrounding areas, information on accommodations, dining, art events, city maps, bus schedules, outdoor activities and more.
-The Visitors Center is open daily, Monday-Sunday from 10:00am-5:00pm.
-381 Forest Ave., (949) 497-9229.
+The Visitors Center is open daily, Sunday-Thursday: 10:00am-5:00pm, Friday-Saturday: 10:00am-7:00pm, 381 Forest Ave., (949) 497-9229.
 For instant information at your fingertips, download the free Laguna Beach Travel Info app to view the current weather, tide tables, maps, and real-time local transit information on the "Trolley/Bus Tracker."
 App users also have the ability to search hotel, restaurant, shopping and activities in addition to viewing a local events calendar.

 30. Explore the "Museum of the First People" - Len Wood's Indian Territory features an extensive collection of antique American Indian art including 19th and 20th century Navajo blankets and rugs.
 View pre-1930 Indian basketry from 75 tribes of the Western U.S., Pueblo pottery, Hopi Kachinas, Zuni Fetishes and Navajo and Pueblo "Old Pawn" and modern jewelry.
 Open Tuesday-Saturday, 10:00am-5:00pm.
 305 North Coast Hwy., (949) 497-5747.